kumbarsumant/sudoku-react-app/README.md

 Ready to dive in?
 Here's how to get started:

+1. Ensure you have Node.js (version 12.0 or higher) installed.
+You can download it from [nodejs.org](https://nodejs.org/).

-1. Clone the repository:
+2. Clone the repository:

    ```bash
    git clone https://github.com/kumbarsumant/sudoku-react-app.git
    ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:

    ```bash
    cd sudoku-react-app
    ```

-3. Install the dependencies:
+4. Install the dependencies:

    ```bash
    npm install
    ```

-4. Start the development server:
+5. Start the development server:

    ```bash
    npm run dev
    ```

-5. Open your browser and go to [http://localhost:5173](http://localhost:5173) to view the application.
+6. Open your browser and go to [http://localhost:5173](http://localhost:5173) to view the application.

 ## Usage